Daniel Spellbound: Reception

 Reviewer Riya Singh of Midgard Times said, "The show is suitable for all ages and is a must-watch for animation lovers.
-Apart from being an action-adventure series, Daniel Spellbound delivers the message of teamwork and the importance of friends in one’s life.
+Apart from being an action-adventure series, Daniel Spellbound delivers the message of teamwork and the importance of friends in one's life.
 Also, appearances can be deceptive!"

 The Envoy Webs Rishabh Chauhan writes, "The leitmotif that drops in every time the sinister side of Jayce is on screen or acts up is pretty catchy and remains one of the only memorable parts of the music throughout the entirety of the season.

-The pacing is one of the prominent strengths of Daniel Spellbound season 2, and it’s only more effective here as the story takes a lesser amount of detours and divergences than in the first season.
+The pacing in Daniel Spellbound season 2, is more effective here as the story takes a lesser amount of detours and divergences than in the first season.

-There’s a certain sense of warmth that is retained in the sequel and potential which while not tapped into, is certainly one that inspires speculation as to what may unfold next might actually be better."
+There's a certain sense of warmth that is retained in the sequel and potential which while not tapped into, is certainly one that inspires speculation as to what may unfold next might actually be better."

 It's fun for kids and adults alike in season 2."